Fine-Tuning Diffusion Models via Intermediate Distribution Shaping: Proofs

 where $\hat{F}_R$ and $\hat{P}_X $ are computed using the samples $\{X^{(j)}\}_{j=1}^{M}$.
 From the definition of Radon-Nikodym derivative, the density of the accepted samples can therefore be written as:

 where $Z_1 = 1/\mathbb{P}(X_t^{(1)} \in \mathcal{A}))$ is a normalizing constant independent of $x$.
-Now, from the method of Lagrangian Multipliers, as mentioned in Section \ref{sec:prelim}, the solution to the PPO optimization objective (with reward function $\hat{r}(\cdot)$) is (where $Z_2$ is the normalization constant):
+Now, from the method of Lagrangian Multipliers, as mentioned in Section \ref{sec:prelim}, the solution to the RL regularized reward maximization objective (with reward function $\hat{r}(\cdot)$) is (where $Z_2$ is the normalization constant):

-Comparing \eqref{app:eqn:rn_derivative2} and \eqref{app:eqn:ppo_solution2}, $\bar{p}^{a}_t = p^{\text{ppo}}$ whenever:
+Comparing \eqref{app:eqn:rn_derivative2} and \eqref{app:eqn:ppo_solution2}, $\bar{p}^{a}_t = p^{\text{RL}}$ whenever:

 \end{proof}